Anshul619/HLD-System-Designs/src/DesignComponents/AWS/NetworkingServices/AmazonRoute53.md

 Amazon Route 53 is a `highly available and scalable Domain Name System (DNS)` web service.

-You can use Route 53 to perform three main functions in any combination
+You can use Route 53 to perform three main functions in any combination,
 - Domain registration
 - DNS routing
 - Health checking                                                                                                                                                                                                                                                                                                                                                    |